Secondary postpartum haemorrhage is defined as excessive vaginal bleeding in the period from 24 hours after delivery to twelve weeks postpartum.

 Note: Any surgical evacuation of retained products of conception carries a high risk of uterine perforation (as the uterus is softer and thinner post-partum).
 It should involve a senior obstetrician in the planning and delivery of surgery.

-- Secondary PPH may occur between 24hrs up to six weeks postpartum.
+- Secondary PPH may occur between 24hrs up to twelve weeks postpartum.

 - It may be associated with infection, retained placental tissue or abnormal involution of the placental site.